franckf-git/reference-go/README.md

 ## tests

+- *http.ListenAndServe(":5000"...) takes a port to listen on a Handler* : on peut donc avoir plusieurs ports avec plusieurs handler dans un seul program ?

 - tester la modification d'un slice/maps, avec et sans pointer dans une fonction pour confirmer l'immutabilité

   > pour clarifier "If you pass a map to a function that changes the contents of the map, the changes will be visible in the caller."